monagari51/Machine-Learning-Projects/README.md

 Dataset Python 3.6 NLTK

 Description about repository:
-This repository consists of all my Machine Learning Project.
-Datasets are provided in each of the folders above, and also the solution to the problem statements have been provided.
+This repository consists of  Machine Learning Projects.
+Datasets are provided and also the solution to the problem statements have been provided.

 Algorithms used:
 • Linear Regression
 • Logistic Regression
-• Lasso Regression
 • Support Vector Machine Regression/Classification
 • Naive Bayes Classification
 • Decision Tree Regression/Classification